TimSevereijns/D-Viz/README.md

 # **D-Viz: A 3-D Directory Visualizer**

-Using this **Qt** and **OpenGL** based application, users can recursively scan their filesytems (or parts thereof) to generate a three dimensional visualization of the directory structure, where nested files and folders are represented as blocks that stack on one another to create a virtual "cityscape."
+Using this **Qt** and **OpenGL** based application, users can recursively scan their filesystems (or parts thereof) to generate a three dimensional visualization of the directory structure, where nested files and folders are represented as blocks that stack on one another to create a virtual "cityscape."
 Once the visualization has been generated, users can fly around the scene using the familiar WASD + mouse movement scheme common to practically all modern videogames.
 Additionally, D-Viz also provides basic gamepad support.
 Note that all testing has been done with a wired Xbox 360 controller.
 The use of the controller greatly improves the navigation experience; especially when transitioning from macro to micro exploration.

 The primary visualization is based on the well known "squarification" technique outlined in the paper [Squarified Treemaps](https://www.win.tue.nl/~vanwijk/stm.pdf), written by Mark Bruls, Kees Huizing, and Jarke van Wijk.
 This technique aims to keep block aspect ratios as close to one as possible.